vjpal3/React-App-Burger-Builder/README.md

 ## A React Single Page App (SPA)
+### A full-stack React App with mobile first UI Design
 * Implemented routing using React Router for seamless user experience
 * Implemented mobile-first UI design
 * Used Axios HTTP client to access data from Firebase